We believe in being completely transparent about what we’re doing well, and where we need to improve.

 We’re still in the process of implementing best practices for accessibility (so that our site is usable for all people), and we plan to regularly check our accessibility.
 Although we implemented basic SEO best practices, we still have a lot of additional work to do so that our site is more easily found.

 Our current website hosting company’s main data center partner (Google Cloud) matches 100% of the energy consumed by their operations with renewable energy.
-While this is a good step forward, ultimately we would like our website to be 100% powered by renewables.
-We’re in the process of evaluating hosting companies as we compile our results into a comprehensive Geen Web Hosting guide.
-We’re also currently looking into options for offsetting the remaining carbon footprint of our website, which we hope to implement soon.
+While this is a good step forward, we would ultimately like our website to be 100% powered by renewables.
+We’re also currently looking into options for offsetting the remaining carbon footprint of our website.

 Websites for the Planet

 We started our Websites for the Planet program as a way to give back to the community.
 We donate our time and expertise each year to create a WordPress website for an eco-minded non-profit.
-Applications open in the fall of each year.
+Applications open in April of each year.